2025 Gaza City offensive: Ceasefire debate

+August

 A 60-day ceasefire plan presented by Egyptian and Qatari mediators on 17 August was accepted by Hamas, and would have halted the offensive if accepted by the Israeli side.
 Netanyahu did not respond publicly to the ceasefire proposal, and his far-right political allies heavily pressured him to reject it.

 On 31 August, an Israeli security cabinet meeting was convened during which all defense officials argued in favor of "a limited hostage release deal" and stated that a military takeover of Gaza City would not bring victory over Hamas.

+September

 On 7 September, Trump stated that Israel had accepted his new proposal for a ceasefire and that Hamas must accept it as well.
 It was unclear what the terms of the proposed ceasefire were.
-In response to Trump's statement, Hamas said it "is ready to immediately sit at the negotiating table to discuss the release of all prisoners in exchange for a clear declaration to end the war, a total withdrawal from the Gaza Strip, and creation of a committee of independent Palestinians to run the Gaza Strip."
-However, the 9 September Israeli airstrike in Qatar, which targeted Hamas leaders that had gathered to discuss the American proposal, appeared to derail any prospect of an agreement.
+In response to Trump's statement, Hamas said it:" [...] is ready to immediately sit at the negotiating table to discuss the release of all prisoners in exchange for a clear declaration to end the war, a total withdrawal from the Gaza Strip, and creation of a committee of independent Palestinians to run the Gaza Strip."However, the 9 September Israeli airstrike in Qatar, which targeted Hamas leaders that had gathered to discuss the American proposal, appeared to derail any prospect of an agreement.

 On 26 September, Trump again stated he was close to forging a deal to end the war and return the Israeli hostages, without revealing any details or timetable.
 A day later, Hamas said it had not received any plan from Trump.
 The detailed peace plan was revealed on 29 September: it would include an immediate ceasefire along existing battle lines; the disarmament of Hamas; the release of all Israeli hostages; and "eventual" Palestinian independence.
-Netanyahu has agreed to the deal, but a senior Hamas official stated that some of its points are unacceptable and must be amended, and that an official response would only come after consultations with other Palestinian factions.
+Netanyahu agreed to the deal, but a senior Hamas official stated that some of its points are unacceptable and must be amended, and that an official response would only come after consultations with other Palestinian factions.

+October

 On 3 October, Hamas announced it agreed to some of the terms, including the release of all the hostages, but did not clearly state whether it agreed to disarm and stated it was seeking further negotiations.
-Hamas also stated it was ready to hand over power in Gaza "to a Palestinian body of independents (technocrats) based on Palestinian national consensus and supported by Arab and Islamic backing".
+Hamas also stated it was ready to hand over power in Gaza: "to a Palestinian body of independents (technocrats) based on Palestinian national consensus and supported by Arab and Islamic backing".

 Following Hamas' response, Trump stated that he believed the group was "ready for a lasting peace", and called on Israel to stop bombing Gaza.
 On 4 October, in response to Trump's statement, Netanyahu ordered the IDF to stop the Gaza City offensive.